oumeima-elgharbi/P7_Data_Science_OpenClassrooms/README.md

 # -----------------------------------------------------------------------------

 TODO clean code :

+- how to download resources folder at the startup of app (or build ??) (+ factoriser)
 - common folder for back and front : factoriser !!
-- try worker python in heroku to download data at the build !!

 - optimize reading of data_train_preprocessed_vf.csv
 - preprocess in real time for test and train ?? (train to think about solution)